Cyber security: Patch management

+Patch management is about keeping software on computers and network devices up to date and capable of resisting low-level cyber attacks.
 Any software is prone to technical vulnerabilities.
-Once discovered and shared publicly, vulnerabilities can rapidly be exploited by cyber criminals.
-Hackers can take advantage of known vulnerabilities in operating systems (OS) and third-party applications if they are not properly patched or updated.
+Once discovered and shared publicly, these can rapidly be exploited by cyber criminals.
+Criminal hackers can take advantage of known vulnerabilities in operating systems and third-party applications if they are not properly patched or updated.

-View another control:
+View another Cyber Essentials control:

 Speak to an expert